kliment-olechnovic/voronota/expansion_js/README.md

 Currently, the Voronota-JS package contains several executables:

  * "voronota-js" - core engine that executes JavaScript scripts.
- * "voronota-js-voromqa" - wrapper to a voronota-js program for computing VoroMQA scores, both old and new (developed for CASP14).
+ * "voronota-js-voromqa" - wrapper to run voronota-js program for computing VoroMQA scores, both old and new (developed for CASP14).
- * "voronota-js-only-global-voromqa" - wrapper to a voronota-js program for computing only global VoroMQA scores with fast caching.
+ * "voronota-js-only-global-voromqa" - wrapper to run voronota-js program for computing only global VoroMQA scores with fast caching.
- * "voronota-js-membrane-voromqa" - wrapper to a voronota-js program for the VoroMQA-based analysis and assessment of membrane protein structural models.
+ * "voronota-js-membrane-voromqa" - wrapper to run voronota-js program for the VoroMQA-based analysis and assessment of membrane protein structural models.
- * "voronota-js-ifeatures-voromqa" - wrapper to a voronota-js program for the computation of multiple VoroMQA-based features of protein-protein complexes.
+ * "voronota-js-ifeatures-voromqa" - wrapper to run voronota-js program for the computation of multiple VoroMQA-based features of protein-protein complexes.
- * "voronota-js-fast-iface-voromqa" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface VoroMQA energy.
+ * "voronota-js-fast-iface-voromqa" - wrapper to run voronota-js program for the very fast computation of the inter-chain interface VoroMQA energy.
- * "voronota-js-fast-iface-cadscore" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface CAD-score.
+ * "voronota-js-fast-iface-cadscore" - wrapper to run voronota-js program for the very fast computation of the inter-chain interface CAD-score.
- * "voronota-js-fast-iface-cadscore-matrix" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface CAD-score matrix.
+ * "voronota-js-fast-iface-cadscore-matrix" - wrapper to run voronota-js program for the very fast computation of the inter-chain interface CAD-score matrix.
- * "voronota-js-fast-iface-contacts" - wrapper to a voronota-js program for the very fast computation of the inter-chain interface contact areas.
+ * "voronota-js-fast-iface-contacts" - wrapper to run voronota-js program for the very fast computation of the inter-chain interface contact areas.
- * "voronota-js-fast-iface-data-graph" - wrapper to a voronota-js program for the computation of interface graphs used by the VoroIF-GNN method.
+ * "voronota-js-fast-iface-data-graph" - wrapper to run voronota-js program for the computation of interface graphs used by the VoroIF-GNN method.
- * "voronota-js-voroif-gnn" - wrapper to a voronota-js program and GNN inference scripts that run the VoroIF-GNN method for scoring models of protein-protein complexes (developed for CASP15).
+ * "voronota-js-voroif-gnn" - wrapper to run voronota-js program and GNN inference scripts that run the VoroIF-GNN method for scoring models of protein-protein complexes (developed for CASP15).
- * "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).
+ * "voronota-js-ligand-cadscore" - wrapper to run voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).
+ * "voronota-js-global-cadscore" - wrapper to run voronota-js program for computating the global CAD-score, with an option to utilize the Voronota-LT algorithm for high speed.
+ * "voronota-js-global-cadscore-matrix" - wrapper to run voronota-js program for computating the global CAD-score matrix, with an option to utilize the Voronota-LT algorithm for high speed.

 ## Usage of externally developed software